Visiting the Dolomites for the First Time | Ultimate Guide & Top Tips

 Visiting the Dolomites in Spring

-This is probably the only time of year that I wouldn’t recommend a visit to the Dolomites unless you’re there to experience the epic wellness culture.
+This is probably the only time of year that I wouldn’t recommend visiting the Dolomites unless you’re there to experience the epic wellness culture.

 Only the bigger resorts are available for accommodation, the winter sports have stopped, and the hiking trails are yet to open.